olcf/olcf-user-docs/systems/riker_user_guide.rst

 Node-sharing on Riker
 ---------------------

-Riker is a node-shared Slurm cluster: multiple users may run on the same physical node at the same time, as long as their allocated resources do not overlap.
+Riker is a node-shared Slurm cluster: multiple users may run on the same physical node at the same time, as long as their resource requests do not overlap.
-Node sharing on Riker is enforced through Slurm allocations of CPU cores, memory, and (on GPU nodes) GPUs, with additional site policies that reserve CPU cores for GPU work.
+Node sharing on Riker is facilitated through Slurm allocations of CPU cores, memory, and (on GPU nodes) GPUs, with additional site policies that reserve CPU cores for GPU work on GPU nodes.

 When constructing a job on Riker, please be aware of the two-phase resource allocation steps within Slurm.